RFK Jr on Joe Rogan: 14 Peptides Moving Out of Category 2 — FDA Panel Confirmed July 2026

 What RFK Jr. Said on Joe Rogan (Episode #2461)

 This brings us to February 27, 2026.
-During his appearance on The Joe Rogan Experience, HHS Secretary Kennedy directly addressed the peptide issue.
-His key statements included:
+During his appearance on The Joe Rogan Experience, HHS Secretary Kennedy directly addressed the peptide issue:

 “My hope is that they’re going to get moved to a place where people have access from ethical suppliers.”